 For the most part, there’s nothing wrong with planting some non-native species to add a little flair to your landscape.
 Bamboo, after all, is very attractive and incredibly resilient.
 And there are hundreds of available varieties of bamboo that will thrive throughout the temperate climate zones of the U.S. Some American farmers have even taken to cultivating bamboo as a cash crop for its almost unlimited uses in construction and textiles.

 On the other hand, there are some risks to be aware of when planting a non-native species.
-Some varieties of running bamboo can actually be extremely invasive.
+Some varieties of running bamboo can actually be somewhat invasive.
 If not kept under close supervision, these fast-spreading bamboos can easily take over your garden, and then your neighbors’ gardens.
-In climates with adequate rainfall, a non-native running bamboo can really transform the local landscape and choke out all the native plant species.
+In climates with adequate rainfall, a non-native running bamboo can really transform the local landscape and choke out some native plant species.

 Native bamboo species in the U.S.

-Currently, there are a total of three known bamboo species native to the contiguous United States.
-All three species belong to the genus Arundinaria, and they all come from the American southeast, where the climate is generally warm and wet.
+Currently, there are a total of four known bamboo species native to the contiguous United States.
+All four species belong to the genus Arundinaria, and they all come from the American Southeast, where the climate is generally warm and wet.
 All species of Arundinaria are running varieties, with monopodial, leptomorph rhizomes.
-They can grow anywhere from a couple feet to several meters tall, with thin, woody culms.
+They can grow anywhere from a couple of feet to several meters tall, with thin, woody culms.

-- A. appalachiana: Botanists discovered this species, also called hill cane, more recently, in 2007.
-It differs from the other two in that it drops its leaves in winter.
+- A. appalachiana: Botanists discovered this species, also called Hill cane, rather recently, in 2007.
+It differs from the other three in that it drops its leaves in winter.

 Distribution of Arundinaria bamboo in the United States